NYS Math & Science Teaching Incentive Program

 - be attending a college located in NYS;

-- be matriculated in an approved undergraduate or graduate program full-time at a degree- granting institution in NYS leading to a career as a secondary education math or science teacher;
+- be matriculated in an approved undergraduate or graduate program full-time at a degree-granting institution in NYS leading to a career as a math or science teacher in secondary education;

 - have a cumulative grade point average (GPA) of 2.5 or higher;

-- execute a Service Contract (view the terms and conditions) agreeing to work full-time for five years as a secondary education math or science teacher in NYS;
+- execute a Service Contract agreeing to work full-time for five years as a math or science teacher in secondary education in NYS.
+View the terms and conditions of the service contract;

 - be in compliance with the terms of any service condition imposed by NYS a award.

-A recipient receives an annual award for full-time study equal to the annual tuition charged to a NYS resident student attending an undergraduate program at the State University of New York (SUNY), or actual tuition charged, whichever is less.
-For the 2015-16 academic year, the Standard SUNY Tuition Rate was a maximum of $6,495 per year.
+A recipient receives an annual award payment for full-time study equal to the annual tuition charged to a NYS resident student attending an undergraduate program at the State University of New York (SUNY), or actual tuition charged, whichever is less.
+For the 2016-17 academic year, the standard SUNY tuition rate is $6,470.

 Note: Any award payment received may have tax implications.
 Any questions regarding potential tax implications should be directed to a tax professional, the Internal Revenue Service, or the NYS Department of Taxation and Finance.

-A recipient is entitled to an annual award for not more than four academic years of full-time undergraduate study and one academic year of full-time graduate study while matriculated in an approved program leading to permanent certification as a secondary education teacher in math or science.
+A recipient is entitled to annual award payments for not more than four academic years of full-time undergraduate study and one academic year of full-time graduate study while matriculated in an approved program leading to permanent certification as a math or science teacher in secondary education.

 Applications for the 2016 series will be available January 1, 2017.